5 Steps To Start Investing as a New Mom

 To start investing, you'll need to create an investment account, which you can do with an internet connection and five minutes of time.

-Danial says to ensure you choose a credible broker who is registered with the SEC and has SIPC insurance that would help cover you if the firm goes bankrupt.
+Danial says to ensure you choose a credible broker who is registered with the Securities and Exchange Commission (SEC) and has SIPC insurance that would help cover you if the firm goes bankrupt.
 You can start your search with our annual list of the best online brokers.

 You'll also want to think about the type of account you should open, which will depend on the reason you're investing.
 If it's retirement, an individual retirement account (IRA) is a good option.
-If you're saving for your child's education, look into a 529 savings account.
-Or Yudina suggests a UTMA account, which is a tax-advantaged custodial account that gives you the flexibility to pay for things outside of just education.
+If you're saving for your child's education, look into a 529 plan.
+Or Yudina suggests an UTMA account, which is a tax-advantaged custodial account that gives you the flexibility to pay for things outside of just education.

 For any other savings, an individual non-retirement brokerage account will cover all your investing needs – just without the tax advantages of the previously mentioned accounts.